EXCLUSIVE-Deutsche Bahn bets on Huawei for railway digitalisation despite security concerns | Technology

 The contract, which has not previously been reported, shows how German firms continue to use Huawei tech in what many consider to be critical infrastructure, despite growing security concerns at home and warnings from ally the United States over the use of Chinese technology.
 It also exposes gaps in legislation on the protection of digital critical infrastructure more than a year after Russia's invasion of Ukraine prompted German Chancellor Olaf Scholz to declare a "Zeitenwende" or "turn of era" towards a greater focus on security, lawmakers from the ruling coalition told Reuters.

-German rail operator Deutsche Bahn, which is digitizing its operations, last December awarded a 64 million euro ($67.79 million) contract to supply most of the components for its new IP network to a company using technology from China's Huawei.

-It also exposes gaps in legislation on the protection of digital critical infrastructure more than a year after Russia's invasion of Ukraine prompted German Chancellor Olaf Scholz to declare a "Zeitenwende" or "turn of an era" towards a greater focus on security, lawmakers from the ruling coalition told Reuters.
-A DB spokesperson told Reuters that under current IT security legislation, it did not have to run network components by Germany's cybersecurity office, the BSI, unlike public telecoms network operators.
+A DB spokesperson told Reuters it followed the reommendations of authorities, but under current IT security legislation it did not have to run network components by Germany's cybersecurity office, the BSI, unlike public telecoms network operators.
+It said it was up to the contractor - in this case, Deutsche Telekom Business Solutions, a subsidiary of Deutsche Telekom - to choose the components.
 A BSI spokesperson said it was not aware of any law that determined the DB IT systems as "critical components".

 No European country currently has legislation against the use of Huawei tech in private corporate networks although Sweden and Britain have legislated against its use in 5G telecoms networks and other countries have urged operators to avoid it.
 Germany said this week it was conducting a full review of components deployed by telecoms firms, in a sign it could be taking a more assertive stance.